auto scaling observability

 Due to its relatively predictable and slowly changing nature, the aggregated metrics approach monitors and alerts perfectly for infrastructure problems.
 So here, a metric-based system works well.
 Metrics-based systems and their associated alerts help you see when capacity limits or known error conditions of underlying systems are being reached.

-Now we need to look at monitoring the Software.
-Now we need access to high-cardinality fields.
-This may include the user id or a shopping cart id.
+Now, we need to look at monitoring the Software and have access to high-cardinality fields.
+These may include the user ID or a shopping cart ID.
 Code that is well-instrumented for Observability allows you to answer complex questions that are easy to miss when examining aggregate performance.

 Conclusion: